viktorlott/osrs-mobile-re/README.md

 # OSRS Native Android mobile app

-### UNDER DEVELOPMENT
+> This is a project that is still under development

+This project aims to reverse engineer the OSRS mobile app to build a working wrapper for tracking the internal game state.
+It provides a "detailed" learning journey into the world of reverse engineering (RE).
+It's cool to learn fun shit.

 ## Goals
-- Learn about RE techniques.
+- Explore and learn RE techniques.
-- Document everything.
+- Maintain thorough documentation of the project.
-- Build a working wrapping for tracking internal game state.
+- Develop a working wrapper for tracking internal game state.

 ## Terminologies
+Familiarity with the following terms is essential for understanding this project:
 - ARM ISA
 - Linux kernel
 - Android OS